Health and Safety and Insurance

 Being aware of health and safety doesn’t mean stopping people from having fun.
 It’s just a matter of thinking about risks and taking sensible steps to avoid them.
 This section contains information to help your group develop risk assessments, policies and insurance provision to match your activities.

 Click on the Services tab above for details of insurance providers and other people who can help with health and safety issues.

-We provide sample risk assessments for our Bouncy Castle, Balloon Typhoon, Popcorn Machine and Candy Floss Machines.
+We provide sample risk assessments for our Bouncy Castle, Smoothie Bike, Popcorn Machine and Candy Floss Machines.
 We suggest that you use these to give you ideas when carrying out your own risk assessment.
 Your risk assessment should be specific to your event and organisation.

 - Charity and Voluntary Workers - A guide to health and safety at work

 - Community Matters: Reference Manual for Community Organisations Advisers

 - First Aid Reference Guide (St John Ambulance 2012)